The PreMark Editor

 Your watermark string must be encoded to bytes before it is applied to an assembly.
 Dotfuscator provides several built in Character Maps that are optimized for small, commonly used, character sets.
 Using one of them will allow larger watermark strings to fit in any given assembly.
 If none of the specialized character maps fit your needs, you can select the standard UTF-8 encoding.

 Dotfuscator defines several character maps you can use to encode your watermark string.
 If space is an issue, you can choose a smaller encoding at the expense of the number of different characters you can use in your string.

 ||6 bit Uppercase Alphanumeric and symbols||6|

 ||7 bit Alphanumeric and symbols||7|

-Dotfuscator’s user interface displays the specific characters defined in each character map.
+Dotfuscator’s Config Editor displays the specific characters defined in each character map.

-When entering your watermark string, the user interface will notify you if you type a character that is not included in the currently selected character map.
+When entering your watermark string, a notification will be displayed if you type a character that is not included in the currently selected character map.